The context

 @HSH

-Our experts proposed a new working environment that empowers employees and attracts the best talent.
+JASPERS experts proposed a new working environment to empower employees and attract top talent.

-The first priority under the action plan was to upgrade the skills and expertise of HSH employees, including the project management and implementation unit.
-Our experts devised a comprehensive, people-centred, tailor-made training programme based on the various pillars of expertise and on the needs of HSH’s workforce.
-The programme covers public procurement, implementation tasks and operational aspects, and also includes ad hoc and comprehensive training courses and workshops, as required.
+The priority was to upgrade the skills and expertise of HSH employees, including the project management and implementation unit.
+Our experts devised a bespoke, comprehensive, people-centred training programme based on the various pillars of expertise and the needs of HSH’s workforce.
+It covers public procurement, implementation tasks and operational aspects, and also provides for comprehensive and ad hoc training according to need.

-The second issue to be addressed was employee working conditions.
-These will be improved by providing additional workspaces and upgrading IT equipment, as well as offering better employment contracts.
+The second step was to improve employee working conditions by providing additional workspaces and upgrading IT equipment, and by offering better employment contracts.

-The action plan also proposes a set of measures to enhance employee cooperation across HSH departments and with external stakeholders.
+The action plan also proposes a set of measures to improve employee cooperation across HSH departments and with external partners.

-The last point of the action plan recommends preparing a practical manual of relevant procedures as a reference for staff.
-The manual should include best international practices for project implementation and ensure that knowledge is not lost when employees leave.
-The first draft will be based on similar experiences we had in other countries but will be tailored to the needs of HSH and its project management and implementation unit.
-In future, the manual will need to be updated based on employees’ own experiences and lessons learnt.
+The final point of the action plan recommended preparing a practical manual of procedures for reference by HSH staff.
+The manual will include best international practices for project implementation and will ensure that knowledge is retained even when employees leave.
+The first draft will be based on similar experiences we had in other countries, and will be tailored to the needs of HSH and its project management and implementation unit.
+In the future, the manual will be updated based on staff experiences and lessons learnt.

 The results

-Abiding by the concept of besa (meaning "to keep the promise" and "word of honor" in Albanian culture), all stakeholders cooperated efficiently to develop the action plan.
-This was also helped by excellent cooperation between JASPERS and the various EIB departments, the national authorities, the EBRD and the European Commission.
+In the spirit of besa (meaning “keeping the promise” and “word of honour” in Albanian), all stakeholders cooperated efficiently to develop the action plan.
+This included excellent cooperation between JASPERS and the various EIB departments, the national authorities, the EBRD and the European Commission.

-The national authorities have now committed to seeing through the plan.
-Its adoption by the European Commission also unblocked a €136 million investment grant from the Western Balkans Investment Framework for the railway section between Vorë and Hani i Hotit.
+The Albanian authorities have committed to seeing the plan through.
+Its adoption by the European Commission unlocked an additional €136 million investment grant from the Western Balkans Investment Framework for the railway line between Vorë and Hani i Hotit and allowed loans from the EIB and the EBRD to be obtained for the same line.

 If all goes according to plan, HSH will rebuild and modernise more than 75% of its 425 km of railways in the next decade.
-This will have a tremendous impact on the nation.
-It will bring the Albanian railways more in line with EU standards and bring the country one step closer to EU integration.
+This will have a positive impact on the country, bringing the Albanian railways closer to EU standards and the country closer to EU integration.

 Beyond that, current and future HSH employees will benefit from enhanced skills, enabling the company to develop, operate and maintain a modern rail system for future generations.